ADVERTISER DISCLOSURE

 Taking out a personal loan of $50,000 is a major financial commitment and should be pursued while keeping in mind budget constraints, income and annual percentage rates on offers.
 A loan of this size can help you carry out major home renovations and repairs, pay for a vehicle, and finance medical expenses or weddings.
 Because these loans are on the high end of personal loans, they often have higher income and credit score requirements and come with longer repayment terms than smaller loans.

-What credit score do you need for a $50,000 personal loan?
+What credit score is needed for a $50000 loan?

 Because a $50,000 loan is relatively large for a personal loan, most lenders are going to look for a high credit score of 680 or above.
 Some lenders will, however, accept borrowers with credit scores around 620, and some even lower.
 The higher your credit score is, the more likely you are to be approved for a loan with low rates and flexible repayment terms.